 DMV report showing at least 7 years of driving history

 The college reserves the right to reject any applicant whose driving record is judged unacceptable or who has a criminal record.
-If your driving record shows more than 5 demerit points, you will not be admitted to the program.
+If your driving record shows -5 or fewer demerit points, you will not be admitted to the program.